 At companies with fewer than 50 employees, the federal government can exempt these businesses if it is determined that this paid leave would put the company at risk of going out of business.
 Certain health care providers and emergency responders are excluded from some of these benefits as well.

 The paid sick leave is paid to you directly from your employer.
 You do not need to apply for these benefits through the government.
 Within three months, your employer will be fully reimbursed for the sick leave payments through refundable tax credits.

 The costs of coronavirus testing will be free to the public without having to use deductibles or make copayments.
 The cost will be covered by insurance and government programs such as the Department of Veterans Affairs, Medicaid, and the National Disaster Medical System.

 Additional Funding for Food Security Programs

-Nearly $1 Billion has been allocated to help those with the most need get access to meals during the pandemic.
-This is meant for those who rely on food banks, reduced-price lunch at school, and those who rely on the Supplemental Nutrition Assistance Program.
+Nearly $1 billion has been allocated to help those with the most need get access to meals during the pandemic.
+This is meant for those who rely on food banks, free or reduced lunch at school, and those who rely on the Supplemental Nutrition Assistance Program (SNAP).

 Funding for State Unemployment Insurance